-For example: if during the course of one calendar quarter you trade six times within your Share Dealing ISA and two times within your Share Dealing Account, then you will be entitled to the frequent trader discount for any further trades in that calendar quarter.
+For example: if during the course of one calendar quarter you trade five times within your Share Dealing ISA and two times within your Share Dealing Account, then you will be entitled to the frequent trader discount for any further trades in that calendar quarter.
 Standard rates will resume at the beginning of the next quarter.

 The Frequent Trader charge does not apply to trades placed in funds, OEICs, unit trusts or certificated shares.

 If you are a Premier or Private Banking customer you can benefit from our reduced dealing commission rates for trades online or by phone, and a reduced account administration charge.

 In order to receive the discounted rate, you will need to enter a promotional code which will be provided with your Premier Account Welcome Pack or by your Private Banking Relationship Manager.

 You can use our TradePlan service to arrange to buy or sell a share when it reaches a ‘trigger’ price that you set.
 It won’t cost you anything to set up a TradePlan, but any trade you make will be charged at the usual rate.
 There are several types of TradePlan you can use:

 You set the price at which you want to buy or sell and we will execute the trade.
 There are two types: